 On Tuesday evening, Donald Trump announced his intentions to run for President again in 2024, and much like 2016, he enters the race with many

 With one week to go until midterm election day, betting lines are forecasting a return to power for the GOP in both congressional bodies.
 Betting On

 On March 3, 2020, California held its so-called “top-two” primary.
 This system puts all candidates on the same ballot, and the top two vote-getters advance to the general election regardless of party affiliation.

-In the 2020 Congressional primary for California, Pelosi earned nearly 191,000 votes (74%) and Shahid Butler – also a Democrat – took just over 33,000 votes (13%).
-These two will be facing off on the November general, though it is unlikely Pelosi will come close to losing that race.
+In the 2020 Congressional primary for California, Pelosi earned nearly 191,000 votes (74%), and Shahid Butler – also a Democrat – took just over 33,000 votes (13%).
+These two faced off in the November general, with Pelosi easily securing reelection.

 Not yet.
-While you will likely find various Pelosi odds at sportsbooks once the general election nears (or if Trump is impeached against before November 2020), it is far too early for books to be offering lines on Congressional elections.
+While you will likely find various Pelosi odds at sportsbooks once the general election nears, it is far too early for books to be offering lines on US Congressional elections.

-That said, because of her longtime service and the fact that she took the 12th District primary by 61 points over her chief rival, sportsbooks may not bother putting out Pelosi House odds, as she’d be a favorite in the neighborhood of -10000 or so.
+That said, because of her longtime service and the fact that she took the 12th District primary in a landslide over her chief rival, sportsbooks may not bother putting out Pelosi House odds, as she’d be a favorite in the neighborhood of -10000 or so.